 Growth efficiency peaks at moderate food restriction and growth rate

-Our experiment reveals that insects’ growth efficiency can exhibit an unimodal response to variation in intake.
+Our experiment reveals that insects’ growth efficiency can exhibit a unimodal response to variation in intake.
 Due to the positive correlation between growth rate and intake rate, this shape was also conserved for the relationship between growth efficiency and growth rate.
-Past studies have found various patterns regarding the related relationship between growth efficiency and algae concentration in aquatic invertebrates: positive (Liu and Ban, 2016; Pandian, 1967; Wang et al., 1998), negative (Bartley et al., 1980; Lukas and Wacker, 2014; Mullin and Brooks, 1970; Paffenhofer, 1976; Straile, 1997), and strikingly, we have found two instances of non-monotonic variation (Reeve, 1963; Urabe, 1991; Urabe and Watanabe, 1991).
+Past studies have found various patterns regarding the relationship between growth efficiency and food provision as algae concentration in aquatic invertebrates: positive (Liu and Ban, 2016; Pandian, 1967; Wang et al., 1998), negative (Bartley et al., 1980; Lukas and Wacker, 2014; Mullin and Brooks, 1970; Paffenhofer, 1976; Straile, 1997), and strikingly, we found two instances of non-monotonic variation (Reeve, 1963; Urabe, 1991; Urabe and Watanabe, 1991).
 These last results can be interpreted as follows: assuming constant maintenance requirements, as the intake rate decreases when algae availability is lower, a greater proportion of consumed substrate is used for obligatory maintenance, less for growth, hence growth efficiency decreases (Pirt and Hinshelwood, 1965; Wang and Post, 2012).
 In their 1991 article, Urabe and colleagues appropriately highlighted that: The K1 [n.b. growth efficiency] peak shown at an intermediate food concentration is of great interest with respect to production efficiency in aquatic ecosystems, because it suggests that there is an optimal resource concentration at which material or energy transfer efficiencies to a higher trophic level are maximized (Urabe and Watanabe, 1991).
 In a recent fitness optimization model, such a relationship was predicted in animals (Burian et al. 2020, fig. 6H).
-Our study shows that insect populations, representing large pools of biomass in ecosystems and involved in lots of predator-prey relationships, could also be subjected to this complex relationship between intake and trophic transfer efficiency.
+Our study shows that insects, which populations represent large pools of biomass in ecosystems and which are involved into multiple trophic interactions in food webs, could also be subjected to this complex relationship between intake and trophic transfer efficiency.
 Investigating the interplay between quality and quantity could shed light on whether the observed hump-shaped relationship between growth efficiency and intake persists or transforms under diverse nutritional landscapes as suggested by Burian et al. (2020).

 The similarly important relationship between growth rate and growth efficiency at the individual level is much less explored in the ecological literature.
 Interestingly, our results suggest an intrinsic impossibility of maximizing both growth rate and growth efficiency simultaneously when intake controls this relationship.
 More generally, and since food availability, ingestion rate and growth rate are often monotonic functions of each other, the GE-GR relationship should also be unimodal.
 However, the GE-GR relationship can only have one root since whenever GE is 0, GR must also be 0.
 Such a response to resource availability might have far-reaching consequences on